William Pepper: Career

 He was an advocate for the sponsorship of original scientific research at the University of Pennsylvania.
 He established the Library of Hygiene in 1892 and partially funded the Laboratory of Clinical Medicine which was named The William Pepper Laboratory of Clinical Medicine in honor of his father.

 In 1893, Pepper was part of the executive committee for the first Pan-American Medical Congress.
 For his services as medical director of the United States Centennial Exhibition at Philadelphia in 1876, he was made Knight Commander of Saint Olaf by King Oscar II of Sweden.

 Pepper was the founder of Philadelphia's first free public library, chartered in 1891 through funds provided by the estate of his late uncle, which became the Free Library of Philadelphia, today the city's multi-branch public library system.
-He founded the University of Pennsylvania Archeological Museum in 1887 and the Wistar Institute in 1894.
+He founded the University of Pennsylvania Archaeological Museum in 1887 and the Wistar Institute in 1894.
 He sponsored the Pepper-Hearst expedition (1895–1897) on the Gulf coast of Florida, near Tarpon Springs.
-He was a member of the American Philosophical Society and a fellow in the College of Physicians.
+He was a member of the American Philosophical Society, a founding member of the Philobiblon Club in 1893, and a fellow in the College of Physicians.